zj6882917/aakinshin.net/en/_posts/dotnet/invaliddataexception-in-getprocesses.md

 ### Investigation
 It seems that the problem is in `Process.GetProcesses()`.
 It was easy to write a minimal repro which produces this bug (you can find it at the beginning of the post).
-Usually, I do a final check for such bugs in a sterile environment: I close all the application and run it from the terminal.
+Usually, I do a final check for such bugs in a sterile environment: I close all applications and run it from the terminal.
 Guess what?
 My little program works without any exception now.
 Hmmm...
-Ok, open this wonderful program in Rider and run it: the `InvalidDataException` is in his place.
+Ok, open this wonderful program in Rider and run it: the `InvalidDataException` is back.
 Hmmm...
 Ok, another experiment: keep Rider opened and run the program from the terminal: we again see `InvalidDataException`.
 Huh!